UCO Bank Concurrent Auditor Online Empanelment for the period 01.10.2020 to 30.09.2021. Last date for submission of application is 30.09.2020

 III.
 TERMS & CONDITIONS:

 Applications received from the Chartered Accountant firms in response to the notification, within the given time limit and in the given format fulfilling the prescribed eligibility criteria shall be empanelled by the Bank.
-The panel shall remain valid for a period of one year i.e. from 01.10.2016 to 30.09.2017 thereafter it would be automatically lapsed.
+The panel shall remain valid for a period of one year i.e. from 01.10.2020 to 30.09.2021 unless otherwise advised In writing

 (b) Engagement of Concurrent Auditors & other conditions